-Level Mark Level descriptor 4 Q 1: 4 Q 2-5: 8-10 Excellent: A thorough, well-developed and substantial response.
+Level Mark Question 1 Mark Questions 2-5 Level descriptor 4 4 8-10 Very Good/Excellent: A thorough, well-developed and substantial response.
 Demonstrates extensive, relevant and highly accurate knowledge of the subject in considerable detail and with evident expertise.
 Likely to quote Qur'an verses and Hadiths to support and illustrate points made.
 Comprehensive and thoughtful.
-3 Q 1: 3 Q 2-5: 5-7 Good: Addresses the question confidently and coherently.
+3 3 5-7 Good: Addresses the question confidently and coherently.
 Demonstrates sound, detailed and generally relevant and accurate knowledge of the subject matter in great detail.
+Covers the main points.
 May quote Qur'an verses and Hadiths to support points made.
-2 Q 1: 2 Q 2-5: 3-4 Satisfactory: A fair, mainly relevant but generally undeveloped response.
+2 2 3-4 Satisfactory: A fair, mainly relevant but generally undeveloped response.
 The candidate demonstrates some factual knowledge, which is fairly accurate and slightly wider than at basic level.
 Some of the main points are covered but lack substance.
-1 Q 1: 1 Q 2-5: 1-2 Basic: An attempt to answer the question, but lacks potential and/or is unfinished.
+1 1 1-2 Basic: An attempt to answer the question, but lacks potential and/or is unfinished.
 Very limited knowledge of the subject.
 Response includes only a small amount of relevant material, or mainly irrelevant points.
 Facts are reported in basic outline only, often inaccurately, though some credible points are made.
-0 0 Irrelevant: No apparent attempt to answer the question set, or a wholly irrelevant response.
+0 0 0 Irrelevant: No apparent attempt to answer the question set, or a wholly irrelevant response.
 Totally illegible.